aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

       - output.screen

-The above pipeline uses the Yolo model to detect people in the video and uses the ``dabble.tracking`` node to track the people as they walk.
+The above pipeline uses the Yolo model to detect people in the video and uses the :mod:`dabble.tracking` node to track the people as they walk.
-Each person is assigned a tracking ID and ``dabble.tracking`` returns a list of tracking IDs.
+Each person is assigned a tracking ID and :mod:`dabble.tracking` returns a list of tracking IDs.
-``dabble.statistics`` is used to process these tracking IDs: since each person is assigned a monotonically increasing integer ID, the maximum ID within the list tells us the number of persons tracked so far.
+:mod:`dabble.statistics` is used to process these tracking IDs: since each person is assigned a monotonically increasing integer ID, the maximum ID within the list tells us the number of persons tracked so far.
-``draw.tag`` shows the ID above the tracked person.
+:mod:`draw.tag` shows the ID above the tracked person.
-``draw.legend`` is used to display the various statistics: the FPS, and the cumulative maximum, minimum and average relating to the number of persons tracked.
+:mod:`draw.legend` is used to display the various statistics: the FPS, and the cumulative maximum, minimum and average relating to the number of persons tracked.

 Do a :greenbox:`peekingduck run` and you will see the following display: